M-Ravenmoore/ravenmoore-valley/Readme/WorkNotes.md

 ### MVP (minimum viable product)

 - Change Nav color for light mode
-- Style slideshow from bootsratp (carosell)
-- Get margins for site setup.... home and about look right make rest of site match.
 - create news page content
 - Add some imgs and better information to Store page
-- change Workshop and Manegerie to new pages with single views instead of views on main ask andre about this??
 - spelling site wide
 - grammer site wide